stef/klutshnik/README.md

 # you can use the PREFIX environment variable to set the install location to a writable directory
 export PREFIX=/path/preferred/oprf/location
 make install
-cp liboprf.so /usr/lib # or wherever your OS stores libs
-# on glibc based systems also run:
 # ldconfig
 # go back to $buildroot
 cd ..